jonascarpay/jonascarpay.github.io/posts/2020-05-10-descriptor.md

   -> m s
 ```

-So, we can now turn a `Descriptor` back into `askPerson` as follows:
+We can of course turn a `Descriptor` back into the original `askPerson`:
 ```haskell
 askDesc :: Descriptor p -> IO p askDesc desc = desc (const ask)